fyreflyt/gotmojo-keyboard-shortcuts/README.md

 ### Workflow enhancements

+- Set a minimum height and background to code fields and empty text fields so they no longer disappear.
+(1.4.6)
-- Remembers the last selected library and also sets focus to the library item search field (New with 1.4.5)
+- Remembers the last selected library and also sets focus to the library item search field (1.4.5)
-- Added notification when pages are published due to the time now required to publish sites (New with 1.4.4)
+- Added notification when pages are published due to the time now required to publish sites (1.4.4)
 - Images library items are displayed newest to oldest
 - Search for images by filename
 - Pages Dialog highlights current page with an arrow
 - Current page in Pages Dialog is moved to the top of the scrollable window
-- Click outside colour picker to dismiss (Beta)
+- Click outside colour picker to dismiss (Beta) (Removed until it can be reworked)